CrypticSignal/video-quality-metrics/README.md

 # Video Quality Metrics (VQM)
-VQM will compare the VMAF, SSIM and PSNR achieved with different values of the chosen encoder parameter.
+VQM will compare the VMAF, SSIM and PSNR achieved with different values of the specified encoder parameter.

 # Quick Links
 - [What does VQM produce?](#what-does-vqm-produce)